 Praying "The Kingdom Come"

-Praying for God's Kingdom should be our focus as a Christian - for a fruitful life and for Jesus to be made known across the Earth.
+Praying for God's Kingdom should be our focus as Christians - for a fruitful life and for Jesus to be made known across the earth.

 What Does it Mean that the Kingdom of Heaven is at Hand?

 "Repent, for the kingdom of heaven is at hand." ~ Matthew 3:2

 The Kingdom of Heaven drew near to us when God himself came to earth as a man.
 This is what is meant by John when he said, “The Kingdom of heaven is at hand.”
 He implied that the kingdom of heaven is now available today in the Person of the King.